apostrophecms/apostrophe-documentation/howtos/production.md

 ## Configuring your Linux server for Apostrophe

+### System requirements

+In our experience a virtual machine with 2GB of RAM and at least 20GB of free storage space is appropriate to comfortably run most Apostrophe sites.
+MongoDB requires that a minimum of 5GB of free disk space be maintained at all times.
+Apostrophe's node process and MongoDB will complete for scarce memory on a server with 1GB of RAM.

+Disk space requirements will increase if users routinely upload large files to the media library.

+Sites running in a [multicore](multicore.html) configuration will require additional RAM and, of course, CPU cores.

+### Packages you'll need

 You will need (STOP: use the package manager of your operating system!
 Do NOT install everything from source code!)

 * [nodejs](https://nodejs.org/en/) version 0.10 or better